jkerai1/SoftwareCertificates/README.md

 ⚠️ Potential Business Impact if you upload without running a KQL against the CSV first

 As of 13/03/2023, certificates cannot be uploaded in bulk, however for domains, urls and hashes and note there is a limit of 500 for bulk upload, the current typosquat lists will not work as they are too large:

+> Also note all Block lists with merge with MDA Unsanctioned apps so no need to deduplicate  manually

 Find the CSV of interest (after checking for business impact by checking it with a KQL query) and click on download